fzlee/alipay/README.md

 ```

 #### <a name="verification"></a>[Notification Validation](https://docs.open.alipay.com/58/103596/)
-Once an order is paid, you will get a POST request from alipay servers which informs you that the order is paid
+Once an order is paid, a POST request will be sent to tell you the information

 Here is a simple example for flask web server: